kuriv/phpdp/src/Structural/DependencyInjection/README.md

     private $database;

     /**
-     * Store all config for the current instance.
+     * Store all config to the current instance.
      *
      * @param  string $host
      * @param  int    $port